Joanne Kristin has diplomas in Journalism and Arts and Science from Fanshawe College in Canada.

 - Bust in an entire package of soda crackers to bind the meat together.
 I think in the big leagues they call it 'bind'.
 Ha.
 Last time I didn't have crackers so I used toast.
 I've also used breadcrumbs.
 Whatever works.

 - You can add spices too if you want, but I'd take it easy, at least until you taste the sauce.
 You don't want the flavours to clash.
 I once used garlic and it didn't taste right.
 Last time, however, I threw in some basil, and then gave myself a pat on the back, because it was pretty great.

-- In the pot, add 2 cups of ketchup.
-The good stuff.
-Heinz.
-Some of the cheap stuff is too tomato-y.
-I know what you're thinking, ketchup, but don't assume it's going to taste like a college guy made it after getting home from the bar.
-It won't.
+- In a large pot, add 2 cups of ketchup.
+The good stuff, Heinz.
+Some of the cheap stuff is too tomatoy.
+I know what you're thinking, ketchup, but don't assume it's going to taste like a college guy made it after getting home from the bar because it won't.

 - Once you boil it, put it on low heat and simmer.

-When your meatballs are done.
-Add them to the pot.
+- Add your meatballs to the pot.
 I generally simmer them for at least 45 minutes.
 Remove from heat and eat.
-Now, they will be 10 times better tomorrow.
-So if you're trying to impress someone, make them the day before, put them in the fridge, and then just heat them up on the stove or in the microwave the next day.
+Now, they will be 10 times better tomorrow, so if you're trying to impress someone, make them the day before.
+Put them in the fridge, and then just heat them up on the stove or in the microwave the next day.

 © 2017 Joanne Kristin